 7 Steps to Take After a Virus Has Hit Your Home

 Viruses.
 No one likes it when they overstay their welcome.
-In the event that you or someone in your household has been struck with the flu, COVID-19 or another kind of virus, the next major move is to ensure you get rid of the virus once and for all.
+In the event that you or someone in your household gets sick with the flu, COVID-19 or another kind of virus, the next major move is to get rid of the virus once and for all.

-While deep cleaning and disinfecting your home sounds like a daunting task, Memorial Hermann has you covered.
-Our Memorial Hermann Infectious Disease experts have shared seven immediate, simple steps you can take to restore a healthy, germ-free environment.
+While deep cleaning and disinfecting your entire home sounds like a daunting task, Memorial Hermann has you covered.
+Our Memorial Hermann Infectious Disease specialists have shared seven immediate, simple steps you can take to restore a healthy, germ-free environment.

 Strip your rooms of any blankets, sheets, pillows, bedding and clothes worn while sick, and start tossing them into the washing machine.
 Take care to do so in a methodical way—most importantly, keeping the clean loads separate from the ones still waiting to be washed.